iamdcj/javascripts/core/lexical-structure/identifiers/README.md

 The JavaScript engine enforces rules to prevent engineers using invalid character series when declaring identifiers.

-These rules differe for variables and properties:
+These rules differ for variables and properties;

 - [Variables](variables)
 - [Properties](properties)